Mioh/Neuron/README.md

 # audioprogramming
 Neuron is a multi voice delay unit.
-It is meant to operate as a regular chorus unit, however, parameters provided allows it more extreme behaviour.
+It is meant to operate as a regular chorus unit, however, parameters provided allows it more extreme behavior.

 INPUT
 - Realtime audio (stereo)